We are learning the origins and representations of early Māori

-Māori, along with many other Polynesian peoples, believe in a place called "Hawaiki" to be their Tūrangawaewae.
+Māori, along with many other Polynesian peoples, believe a place called "Hawaiki" to be their Tūrangawaewae.
 This is because Hawaiki was the place Māori set sail from before settling in Aotearoa.
 Within Polynesian culture, Hawaiki is held with high prestige and is said to be the origin point of all life and many legends.
 It is where all Pacific life came from, and therefore, is of major significance to Polynesian cultures.

 However, no one knows exactly where or what Hawaiki is...